NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Getting You Released from Federal Custody

-A lot of times I see people being brought into court the same day, so your attorney has got to know how to argue bail, which is very important in a federal criminal case.
+I often see people brought into court the same day, so your attorney has got to know how to argue bail, which is very important in a federal criminal case.
 You don't get to hire a bail bondsman.

-Typically, you're going to get some sort of a signature bond or a property bond or something else that makes sense for your client.
+Typically, you'll get some sort of signature bond, property bond, or something else that makes sense for your client.

 Getting You Released from Federal Custody